Tuesday, 15 September 2015

 Contest and Judging Criteria:

-Entries must be received by Hong Kong Time 11:59 p.m.
-June 20, 2014.
+Entries must be received by US Central Time 11:59 p.m.
+September 30, 2015.
 Submissions should be through the Submissions Manager tool on the website.
 There is a US$10 entry fee, to be paid through the Submissions Manager.

-Stories must be double-spaced, in Times New Roman font size 10 and not less than 2500 words.
-There is no upper word limit but stories over 6,000 words may be disadvantaged in case of a tie.
+Stories must be double-spaced, in Times New Roman font size 10 and not less than 2000 words and no more than 7,000 words.

 The name of the story and total word count must be printed on the front page of the story.